 The 2014/2015 program included two permanent improvements, as well.
 To help dual-fuel resources more effectively manage fuel supply on days when the price of oil and natural gas approach convergence, the market monitoring rules eliminated the administrative requirement to prove that the higher-priced fuel was burned.
 The ISO also gained the ability to test resources’ fuel-switching capability and to compensate them for running these tests.

-As shown in , the overall amounts of on-site fuel oil inventories (both heavy and light oil) at all regional fossil stations were substantially higher than those amounts from the prior winter.
+As shown in Figure 8-8, the overall amounts of on-site fuel oil inventories (both heavy and light oil) at all regional fossil stations were substantially higher than those amounts from the prior winter.
 Approximately 45,000 blue barrels (bbls) were consumed by the regional electric power sector in December 2014, approximately 390,000 bbls were consumed in January 2015, and approximately 2.38 million bbls were consumed during February 2015, bringing the three-month total amount of fuel oil used to approximately 2.8 million bbls.
 The consumption of oil provided reliable fuel certainty and mitigated the effects that high natural gas prices have on the wholesale electric system markets.